-Samsung Electronics tips record first-quarter profit as chip boom winds down
+Samsung Electronics tips record first quarter profit as chip boom winds down

 Revenue for the quarter was tipped to rise 18.7 percent to 60 trillion won, Samsung said in a regulatory filing.
 The company did not elaborate on its performance and will disclose detailed earnings in late April.

-Samsung shares fell as much as 2.7 percent on Friday before paring losses to fall 0.7 percent as of 0345 GMT (11.45 p.m.
-ET), compared to a 0.4 percent drop in the wider market. .KS11
+Samsung shares fell as much as 2.7 percent on Friday before paring losses to close down 0.7 percent, compared to a 0.3 percent drop in the wider market. .KS11

 Analysts said Samsung’s shares were affected by a UBS report forecasting an increase in the supply of DRAM chips used in servers, which dragged down Micron Technology Inc (MU.O) shares more than 6 percent on Thursday.